markcapella/xSplashImage/README.md

     X11 example hack.
 Reads an XPM from a file, and loads it centered on screen in an X11 window that disappears after a brief 3 second delay.

+    Allows for SplashImage to be partially transparent over the background.

 &nbsp;

 ## Installation.